mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 In order to activate the feature on a Project or Company, please open a service request and ask for the support of a Mia-Platform referent.
 :::

 The Enhanced Project Workflow can be activated by enabling two different feature toggles.
-This operation can ba performed by your Mia-Platform referent, who will choose the option that most fits your needs.
+This operation can be performed by your Mia-Platform referent, who will choose the option that most fits your needs.

 The `ENABLE_CONF_GENERATION_ON_DEPLOY` feature toggle activates the new versioning system and the generation of Kubernetes configurations at the time of deployment.
 It can be enabled for a single Project or for an entire Company, which means all projects in the Company, old and new ones, will adopt the new workflow.